 With the assistance of the Secretary, submit contact information for all District officers, committee chairs, coordinators, if applicable, and the Foundation Ambassador to Zonta International Headquarters.

-Ensure that elected and appointed District Board members and District committee members (including the Foundation Ambassador) sign the Conflict of Interest Declaration and the Use of Member Information by Zonta Leaders.

-Revise the Policies and Procedures Manual as necessary and present for voting at the District Conference as required by the 60 days notice.
+Revise the Policies and Procedures Manual as necessary and present for voting at the District Conference as required by the 60-day notice.